vernisaz/rust_dev_studio/README.md

 ## Known problems

 1. *datalist* seems isn't supported by the Silk browser, so an auto suggest won't work on Fire tablets
-2. files stopped be opened from the left navigation panel (work around - select _Refresh Proj_ from _Edit_ menu or reload the project)
+2. files can stop be opened from the left navigation panel (work around - select _Refresh Proj_ from _Edit_ menu or reload the project page)

 ## Reading about